-Also on the beach is the construction of Brighton's newest claim to fame, a new landmark, a massively tall donut-shaped cylinder that will actually be the highest vertical cable car in the whole wide world.
+Also on the beach is the construction of Brighton's newest claim to fame, a new landmark - British Airways i360 - a massively tall donut-shaped cylinder that will actually be the highest vertical cable car in the whole wide world.

 Brighton has a fun and interesting past.
 It's history dates all the way back to 3000 BC, full of stories of Celts, Romans, and Anglo-Saxons.
 You can find beautiful old churches dating back to the 10th century sprinkled all over the city.
 In the Georgian era, Brighton was made famous by King George IV himself, who constructed the very Indian-inspired Royal Pavilion while he was Prince Regent, to be a huge party mansion for himself and his friends.